davidhrgl/Notes_App/README.md

 ## Getting Started

+:warning: ATTENTION: This repo is under construction, the features are not developed yet, only the UI is developed. :hammer: :wrench:

 This project is a notes app made in flutter using sql lite and some animations.

 <img src="https://github.com/davidhrgl/Notes_App/blob/master/screenshot/img1.png?raw=true" width="40%" height="40%">